jjotterson/datapungibea/README.md

 1. the connection to BEA is working,
 2. the data cleaning step worked,
-3. the code snippet is executing (**NOTE: this is only testing the case when keys are stored in a json file**),
+3. the code snippet is executing (**NOTE: currently only working when keys are stored in a json file**),
-4. the code snippet gets the same data as the datapungi query.
+4. the code snippet produces the same data as the datapungi query.

 Other tests check if BEA data has being updated of if new data is available.
 Most of these tests are run every night on python 3.5, 3.6 and 3.7 (see the code build tag on the top of the document).
 However, these test runs are not currently checking the code snippet quality to check if its output is the same as the driver's.
 To run the tests, including the one